infor-design/enterprise-wc/src/ids-theme-switcher/README.md

 - 3.x: This version did not have any themes
 - 4.x: You no longer change the style sheet out like in previous versions
+- 5.x: You no longer need to change the style sheet out like in previous versions because the css in encapsulated within each component now

 ## Proposed Changes